-Mr. John Yung, aged 55, was appointed a Non-Executive Director of the Company in December 2012.
+Mr. John Yung, aged 56, was appointed a Non-Executive Director of the Company in December 2012.
 He holds a bachelor degree in arts and a master degree in business administration from the University of Chicago.
 Mr. Yung is a Director of certain subsidiaries of the Company incorporated in Hong Kong, British Virgin Islands, Liberia and Panama.
-He was appointed as Director of The Shanghai Commercial & Savings Bank, Ltd. ("SCSB") in Taiwan since 2003, the shares of which had been listed on the Taiwan Stock Exchange in October 2018.
-He is presently a Managing Director of SCSB.
+He was appointed as Director of The Shanghai Commercial & Savings Bank, Ltd. ("SCSB") in Taiwan since 2003 and was further appointed as Vice Chairman on 21 June 2024, the shares of which had been listed on the Taiwan Stock Exchange in October 2018.
+He is also presently a Managing Director of SCSB.
 In May 2016, Mr. Yung was appointed as a Non-Executive Director of Shanghai Commercial Bank Ltd. in Hong Kong.
 In May 2021, Mr. Yung was appointed as a Non-Executive Chairman and Shareholder representative of AMK Microfinance Institution Plc. in Cambodia.
 In October 2018, Mr. Yung was appointed as a Director of Paofoong Insurance Company (Hong Kong) Ltd. in Hong Kong and was further appointed as Non-Executive Chairman in July 2022.
 He has over nine years of experience in information technology and telecommunication business in the Asia Pacific region.
 Mr. Yung is a son of Mr. Lincoln C. K. Yung, a brother of Ms. Yung Ka Sing, Kathryn and a grandson of the late Mr. Hung Ching Yung.